 What is the role of a product manager?

 Product managers provide the deep product expertise needed to lead the organization and make strategic product decisions.
-They often analyze market and competitive conditions, laying out a product vision that is differentiated and delivers unique value based on customer demands.
+You analyze market and competitive conditions, laying out a product vision that is differentiated and delivers unique value based on customer demands.
 The role spans many activities from strategic to tactical and provides important cross-functional leadership — most notably between engineering, marketing, sales, and support teams.

+Though the scope of work is broad, the responsibilities of a product manager can be broken down into a few key areas.
 Here are the core aspects of product leadership that all product managers should feel accountable for:

 At the highest level, you are responsible for setting your product's vision and strategy.
 Your job is to clearly articulate the business value to the product team so everyone understands the intent behind a new product or an enhancement to an existing product.